thisconnect/planet/README.md

   - `operation` - The custom events that can be used to modify the planetary shared object.

+  - `value` - Can be of type string, number, object, array, boolean or null.

   - `location` - Is a property specified by a key (string) or path (array).

-  - `value` - Can be of type string, number, object, array, boolean or null.
+  - `path` - A path is an array of strings to specify a property in an object.
+Additinally a path can contain numbers to refer to an element within an array.

   - `data` - Refers always to an object.